Everything you need to know about ATEX regulations

-What is a hazardous area with an explosive atmosphere?
+What is a hazardous area with a potentially explosive atmosphere?

-The dangerous zones are defined in order to assess their risk, and to encourage the operator to take appropriate measures to prevent the ignition of flammable gases and dusts.
-The classifications of zones and divisions are defined in the ATEX directives.
+Hazardous areas are defined in order to assess their risk, and to prompt the operator to take appropriate measures to prevent the ignition of flammable gases and dusts.
+The classifications of zones and divisions are defined in the ATEX directives .

-• ventilation / air conditioning data that can be carried out en zone
+• ventilation/air conditioning data that can be performed in zone

-• data on the< /span> sources of release of gases and dusts
+• data on sources of gas and dust release

 • information on flammable substances stored or handled